Early Muslim conquests: Conquest of Hispania and Septimania: 711–721

-In 712, another larger force of 18,000 from Morocco, led by Musa Ibn Nusayr, crossed the Strait of Gibraltar to link up with Ziyad's force at Talavera.
-The invasion seemed to have been on the initiative of Ziyad: the caliph, al-Walid, in Damascus reacted as if he was surprised to see him.
-By 713 Iberia was almost entirely under Muslim control.
-In 714, al-Walid summoned Ziyad to Damascus to explain his campaign in Spain, but Ziyad took his time travelling through North Africa and Palestine, and was finally imprisoned when he arrived in Damascus.
+In 712, a larger force of 18,000 from Morocco, led by Musa ibn Nusayr, crossed the Strait of Gibraltar to link up with Tariq's force at Talavera.
+The invasion seemed to have been on the initiative of Tariq: the caliph, al-Walid, in Damascus reacted with surprise.
+By 713 Hispania was almost entirely under Muslim control.
+In 714, al-Walid summoned Tariq to Damascus to explain his campaign in Spain, but Tariq took his time travelling through North Africa, and was finally imprisoned by al-Walid's successor Sulayman ibn Abd al-Malik when he arrived in Damascus.
 The events of the subsequent ten years, the details of which are obscure, included the capture of Barcelona and Narbonne, and a raid against Toulouse, followed by an expedition into Burgundy in 725.

 The last large-scale raid to the north ended with a Muslim defeat at the Battle of Tours at the hands of the Franks in 732.
-The victory of the Franks, led by Charles Martel, over 'Abd al-Rahman Ibn 'Abd Allah al-Ghafiqi has often been misrepresented as the decisive battle that stopped the Muslim conquest of France, but the Umayyad force had been raiding Aquitaine with a particular interest in sacking churches and monasteries, not seeking its conquest.
+The victory of the Franks, led by Charles Martel, over 'Abd al-Rahman ibn 'Abd Allah al-Ghafiqi has often been misrepresented as the decisive battle that stopped the Muslim conquest of France, but the Umayyad force had been raiding Aquitaine with a particular interest in sacking churches and monasteries, not seeking its conquest.
 The battle itself is a shadowy affair with the few sources describing it in poetic terms that are frustrating for the historian.
 The battle occurred between 18 and 25 October 732 with the climax being an attack on the Muslim camp led by Martel that ended with al-Ghafiqi being killed and the Muslims withdrawing when night fell.
 Martel's victory ended whatever plans there may have been to conquer France, but a series of Berber revolts in North Africa and in Spain against Arab rule may have played a greater role in ruling out conquests north of the Pyrenees.